nevsnode/gordon/README.md

 Running Tasks
 ---

 Gordon essentially works by waiting for entries that are inserted into Redis-lists.
-This is archived by using the [BLPOP](http://redis.io/commands/blpop) command, that blocks until an entry is added.
+This is achieved by using the [BLPOP](http://redis.io/commands/blpop) command, that blocks until an entry is added.
 With this approach tasks will be received and executed immediately, unless there are no free "Workers".

 The lists are named by this scheme: